-No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by this Sub-Fund.
+A benchmark has not been designated for the purpose of attaining the environmental or social characteristics promoted by the Sub-Fund.

-What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+• What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?